WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 If something should go wrong with the API call, an exception will be raised.
-:exc:`SparkApiError` exceptions are raised when an error condition is returned from the Cisco Spark cloud.
+:exc:`SparkApiError` exceptions are raised when an error condition is returned from the Webex Teams cloud.
 Details will be provided in the error message.

 .. code-block:: python